vatesfr/xen-orchestra/CONTRIBUTING.md

 A good bug report shouldn't leave others needing to chase you up for more information.
 Therefore, we ask you to investigate carefully, collect information and describe the issue in detail in your report.
 Please complete the following steps in advance to help us fix any potential bug as fast as possible.

 - Make sure that you are using the latest version.
-- Determine if your bug is really a bug and not an error on your side e.g. using incompatible environment components/versions (Make sure that you have read the [documentation](https://docs.xen-orchestra.com/).
+- Determine if your bug is really a bug and not an error on your side, e.g., using incompatible environment components/versions (Make sure that you have read the [documentation](https://docs.xen-orchestra.com/).
 If you are looking for support, you might want to check [this section](#i-have-a-question)).
-- To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in the [bug tracker](https://github.com/vatesfr/xen-orchestra/issues?q=label%3Abug).
+- To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is already a bug report for your bug or error in the [bug tracker](https://github.com/vatesfr/xen-orchestra/issues?q=label%3Abug).
-- Also make sure to search the internet (including Stack Overflow) to see if users outside of the GitHub community have discussed the issue.
+- Also make sure to search the Internet (including Stack Overflow) to see if users outside of the GitHub community have discussed the issue.
 - Collect information about the bug:
   - Stack trace (Traceback)
-- OS, Platform and Version (Windows, Linux, macOS, x86, ARM)
+  - OS, platform and version (Windows, Linux, macOS, x86, ARM)
   - Version of the interpreter, compiler, SDK, runtime environment, package manager, depending on what seems relevant.
   - Possibly your input and the output
   - Can you reliably reproduce the issue?
-And can you also reproduce it with older versions?
+  - And can you also reproduce it with older versions?

 #### How Do I Submit a Good Bug Report?

 > You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead sensitive bugs must be reported on [this dedicated page](https://github.com/vatesfr/xen-orchestra/security/advisories/new).
+Instead, sensitive bugs must be reported on [this dedicated page](https://github.com/vatesfr/xen-orchestra/security/advisories/new).

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project: